elm/editor-plugins/specifications.md

 That is currently done by building editor plugins around high quality command line tools.
 Starting with command line tools encourages implementations that are focused, performant, and well-designed.

-So if people want more features in editors, it may make sense to work on command line tools first.
-Some ideas I have in mind are:
+So if people want more plugins listed in this repo, proceed by working on a command line tool first.
+Possible designs include:

 - [`elm-find`](https://github.com/elm/projects/blob/master/elm-find.md)
 - [`elm-refactor`](https://github.com/elm/projects/blob/master/elm-refactor.md)

 The benefit of working on command line tools are (1) they can focus on performance, (2) they will not have a permanent memory overhead, (3) they promote consistency across editor plugins, and (4) they can be used even if there is no corresponding editor plugin.

+Once things like this exist, we can evaluate if it is possible to create a nice specification for any editor integrations.